Muslim National Organisation

-Muslim People's Organization (Muslimanska narodna organizacija, MNO) was the first Bosniak political party founded on 3 December 1906 in Bosnia and Herzegovina, de jure still part of the Ottoman Empire, but de facto under occupation by Austria-Hungary.
+Muslim National Organization (Muslimanska narodna organizacija, MNO) was the first Bosnian Muslim political party founded on 3 December 1906 in Bosnia and Herzegovina, de jure still part of the Ottoman Empire, but de facto under occupation by Austria-Hungary.
 The founder and first president of MNO was Ali-beg Firdus.
 The official party newspaper was Musavat (lit.
 Unity).

 History

 The movement officially emerged at a meeting in Slavonski Brod on 3 December 1906, gathering the main supporters of religious and educational autonomy for Muslims in Austro-Hungarian-occupied Bosnia and Herzegovina.
 A twelve-member executive committee (Egzekutivni odbor) was formed, with each district in Bosnia and Herzegovina selecting two representatives, usually wealthy landowners.
-Although not a political party in the modern sense, the MNO had a firm organizational structure and a clear political program.
+Although not a political party in the modern sense, the MNO had a firm organisational structure and a clear political program.
 On the local level, it was represented by millet committees, while at the state level, it was led by the executive committee.
 The party was held together more by personal ties among its leaders than by ideological unity.

 The MNO demanded religious, waqf-educational (vakufsko-mearif) and political (state-legal) autonomy as its primary goal.
 Following the achievement of autonomy in 1909, its focus shifted to agrarian reform.
-The agrarian program advocated for the emancipation of peasants from feudal obligations, transforming them into tenant farmers or wage laborers on large estates.
+The agrarian program advocated for the emancipation of peasants from feudal obligations, transforming them into tenant farmers or wage labourers on large estates.

 Although the party leadership consisted mostly of beys and wealthy Muslim landowners, the MNO enjoyed widespread support among the broader Muslim population.
 It developed from the Movement of Muslims for Religious and Educational Autonomy.
-It occasionally cooperated with the Serb People's Organization.
+It occasionally cooperated with the Serb National Organisation.

 In 1910, during the first elections for the Bosnian-Herzegovinian Diet, the MNO won all the seats allocated for Muslims.

-In 1911, the Muslim National Organization merged with its political rival, the Muslim Independent Party, to form the United Muslim Organization (Ujedinjena muslimanska organizacija, UMO).
-However, a faction of MNO members rejected the merger and continued the party’s activities independently.
+In 1911, the Muslim National Organisation merged with its political rival, the Muslim Independent Party, to form the United Muslim Organisation (Ujedinjena muslimanska organizacija, UMO).
+However, a faction of MNO members rejected the merger and continued the party's activities independently.